709macdonald/Song-Circle-Schedule-Creator/README.md

 ---

-Thank you to Peter Woodman and the Get Coding program for their support in building this school project.
+Thank you to Peter Woodman for his patience while helping me learn these new skills, and to the Get Coding program for their support in building this school project.

 Song Circle Schedule Creator Version 1 - Built by Peter MacDonald